Cod with Eggs and Potatoes | Bacalhau à Brás

 • Heat olive oil in a large pan, add the onions and the bay leaf.
 Cook over medium heat until the onions start to caramelize.
 Add the minced garlic, pepper flakes (if using), and sauté until fragrant.
 Add the shredded cod and cook for a few minutes until the fish turns opaque.
 Adjust the salt (if needed) and add black pepper to taste.

-• Add half of the potatoes to the pan and mix gently to moisten and heat up.
+• Add half of the potato sticks to the pan and mix gently to moisten and heat up.

-• Meanwhile, lightly beat the eggs with the milk (or water) until combined, season with a pinch of salt and pepper, and reserve.
+• Meanwhile, lightly beat the eggs with the milk (or water, if using) until combined, season with a pinch of salt and pepper, and reserve.

 • Lower the heat, remove the bay leaf, add the egg mixture to the pan and let it cook slowly, folding it gently into the cod mixture.